videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/handling-participants/manage-roles.md

 ##### 1. Simple Adaptive Streaming

-When we talk about simple adaptive streaming, we imply that there is hardly any interaction between the hosts and the viewers.
+- Simple Adaptive Streaming (SAS) is a type of livestreaming that requires minimal interaction between the host and viewers.

-These livestreams are helpful when there are a lot of viewers and they don't want to engage with the host.
-In this scenario, every presenter attends a VideoSDK meeting while every viewer only watches the livestream.
+- It is particularly useful for events with a large number of viewers who prefer not to engage with the host.

-**In these scenario, there is no need to have the `VIEWER` join the meeting.
-Only the `CONFERENCE` participant will join the meeting.**
+- In SAS, each speaker attends a VideoSDK meeting in `CONFERENCE` mode, while viewers can simply watch the livestream using the `downstreamUrl`.
+Unlike the speakers, viewers do not need to join the meeting in `CONFERENCE` or `VIEWER` mode.
+This allows for a seamless streaming experience without any unnecessary interruptions or distractions.

 ##### 2. Adaptive Streaming with increased engagement

-When you want to communicate with your audience by enabling polls, conversations, and the ability for viewers to join and leave the livestream based on the host's decision, adaptive streaming with enhanced engagement will be the best fit for you.
+- If you're looking to increase engagement with your audience during a live streaming event, consider using Adaptive Streaming technology.
+With this approach, you can incorporate interactive features such as polls and conversations, and give viewers the ability to join and leave the livestream as the host decides.

-**In these scenario, there all the speakers will join as `CONFERENCE` participant and all the audience will join the meeting as `VIEWER` participant.**
+- To set this up, have all speakers join as `CONFERENCE` mode participants, while the audience joins as `VIEWER` mode participants.
+This way, everyone can participate in the interactive elements of the live stream and create a more dynamic and engaging experience for all.

 ## Using roles